neelsoumya/deep_dali/README.md

 Computational art using empathetic Artificial Intelligence and dynamical systems.
 This can be used to understand life as we do `not` know it.

+This repository has outreach and recreational mathematics activities for lay people to understand alternate views of life (life as we do `not` know it).

 ## Installation

 The Python programming language can be installed from